elsa1998/Airline-PCA-and-clustering/README.md

 # Airline PCA & Clustering
 ## Goal
-Exporatory data analysis on Delta airline data
+Exploratory data analysis on Delta airline data

 ## How does it work?
 1. plot correlation